Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/factory-pattern.rst

     to create?

     This is where the factory pattern comes in.
-In the case of the factory class pattern, the code is parametrised by a `DatabaseConnectionFactory` object, which provides a method for constructing `DatabaseConnection` objects.
+In the case of the factory class pattern, the code is parametrized by a `DatabaseConnectionFactory` object, which provides a method for constructing `DatabaseConnection` objects.
 The `DatabaseConnectionFactory` interface would be implemented by `MySqlDatabaseConnectionFactory` and `SQLiteDatabaseConnectionFactory` (and potentially others).
 Which specific database connection